liamwalsh1980/Milestone-Project-1/README.md

 1. Below the cover text there is a 'SUBSCRIBE FOR FREE' button which is linked to the subscribe page.
 On desktop screen this button is dark blue (hex:274c77) with the text in light grey (hex:e7ecef).
 The wording is in capital letters and when hovering over this button the colour of the button changes to a strong green colour.
 After removing the ordered list i had the option to increase the size of this cover text and 'SUBSCRIBE FOR FREE' button making it more visiable to users.

 1. The about page has a dark blue background colour (hex:274c77) within the main body.
 The Ubuntu font is used for all content with a very light grey (hex:e7ecef) colour finish.
-The strucure of the page leans to the left side to make it more professional.
+The structure of the page leans to the left side to make it look more professional.
 The page holds information in the form of a sub headers, paragraphs, an unordered list (bullet points) a factsheet and a short video clip about Autism.
-The information you will find on this page is about my families personal journey with Autism, the websites goals, next steps available,subcribe button to click on and useful external links.
-The factsheet has a contrasting colours with a very light grey (hex:e7ecef) background and dark blue font colour (hex:274c77).
-This is done to purposely to stand out from the page.
-There is a couple of additional links to the resource and subscribe pages within the bullet points to encourse users to move on to once finished on this page.
+The information you will find on this page is about my family's personal journey with Autism, the websites goals, next steps available, subscribe button to click on and useful external links.
+The factsheet has contrasting colours with a very light grey (hex:e7ecef) background and dark blue font colour (hex:274c77).
+This is done purposely to stand out from the page.
+There is a couple of additional links to the resource and subscribe pages within the bullet points to encourage users to click on.

-With the there is some additional content encouraging the user to visit the ideas page and subscribe page.
-Underneath this text there is a 'SUBSCRIBE FOR FREE' button which is linked to the subscribe page.
 This button is light blue (hex:479ce0) with the text in dark blue (hex:274c77).
 The wording is in capital letters and when hovering over this button the colour of the button changes to a strong green colour.
-Below the media video there is useful Links which include three chartiy organisation links for users to click.
-These links are external to the website and therefore will open in a new tab page on the users browser.
-This is to make sure that if the user wants to return to the Embrace Autism the site is there to click back on.
 I used bootstrap containers, rows and columns to structure the layout of this page which made it easier with regards to responsive design.

-Media video to be added

 1. The resources page has a dark blue background colour (hex:274c77) within the main body.
 The Ubuntu font is used for all content with a very light grey (hex:e7ecef) colour finish.
 The main purpose for this page is to provide users with clear to read information.
 I decided to keep this page simple with the option to read and much or as little as the user wanted.
 This is done using the CSS overflow scroll value.
 There is also breaks between each information paragaph to make it easy to navigate throughout the page.
 Below the information paragraphs there is some additional content encouraging the user to visit the subscribe page to register.
 Underneath this content there is a 'SUBSCRIBE FOR FREE' button which is linked to the subscribe page.
 This button is light blue (hex:479ce0) with the text in dark blue (hex:274c77).
 The wording is in capital letters and when hovering over this button the colour of the button changes to a strong green colour.
 Below the button there is useful Links which include three chartiy organisation links for users to click.
 These links are external to the website and therefore will open in a new tab page on the users browser.
 This is to make sure that if the user wants to return to the Embrace Autism the site is there to click back on.
 I used bootstrap containers, rows and columns to structure the layout of this page which made it easier with regards to responsive design.

 1. The subcribe page

+1. Media queries - all pages (index.html, about.html, resources.html and subscribe.html)
+    - The nagivation bar is created using Bootstrap5 and therefore mobile first responsive.
+From small mobiles up to and including tablets the navigation bar is formated as a hamburger menu (3 horizontal bars, one on top of the other) I checked across all screen sizing and the only screen size that needed media queries was the larest screen (2560px) for the header.
+    [logo text to be moved to the left and the navigation bar to the right - to be completed]
+    - The footer has minimum content with icons and a very short paragaph included.
+For good UX i centred the footer and therefore on any device this will appear central and easy to view.

-1. Media queries
+1. Media queries - homepage (index.html)
-    - The navbar is created using bootstrap and therefore mobile first responsive.
-    - Hero-image has been adjusted in size to fit all screeen sizes.
+    - Hero-image has been adjusted in size to fit all screeen sizes
+    - The h1 header has been adusted to fit within all screen sizes.
+From mobiles up to and including tablets the header has the default, Ubuntu font and is in the light blue (hex:479ce0) colour.
+The word 'Autism' within the header has the font Kalam and is in the dark blue (hex:274c77) colour.
+This matches the logo text and is done to purposely allow the word to stick out from the rest of the header text.
+On larger screens this h1 header is positioning within the hero image and is in dark blue (hex:274c77)
+    - The cover text on mobiles up to and including tablets has a dark blue background (hex:274c77).
+The text is styled with the Kalam font and is in the light grey (hex:e7ecef) colour to finish.
+The positioning of the cover text is central and below the hero image.
+On larger screens the cover text is positioned within the hero image.
+The cover text background colour is light grey (hex:e7ecef) with the font colour in dark blue (hex:274c77).
+    - The 'SUBSCRIBE FOR FREE' button has been adjusted and positioning to fit in with all mobile, tablet and desktop sizes.
+From small mobiles up to and including tablets this button can be found below the hero image and cover text.
+The background colour of this button is light blue (hex:479ce0).
+The font style within this button is in the default Ubuntu font with the colour light grey (hex:e7ecef) to finish.
+On larger screens this button is positioned within the hero image and below the cover text.
+The background colour is light grey (hex:e7ecef) and the font colour being dark blue (hex:274c77).

+1. Media queries - about page (about.html)
-    - The cover text and subscribe button has had media queries applied to adjust the positioning and to fit in with all mobile, tablet and desktop sizes.
+    - The factsheet font size, height and width had to be adjusted to fit on smaller screens.
+    - The 'useful links' logos needed to be reduced and re-positioned to fit on smaller screens.
+As long with this the sub header above these logos also had to be adjusted in size.
+    - The Subscribe button needed to be adjusted in size for both small screens and large screens.

+1. Media queries - resources  page (resources.html)

+1. Media queries - subsribe  page (subsribe.html)

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.